How Hard is the GDL?⠀

 In short, yes.
 GDL grades are important, and many of the top UK law firms will seek a distinction from those applying for training contracts.

 Getting a distinction is a sign that you’ve got the intellectual talent and work ethic required to succeed at a top law firm or chambers.

 While getting a commendation doesn’t necessarily mean you’ll miss out on opportunities, it’s important to put in as much effort into your GDL result as possible to give yourself the best chance of getting a training contract.

 Wondering how to get a distinction on the GDL?
-Read our GDL tips below to help boost your GDL grades.
+Read our tips below to help boost your GDL grades.